gloryofrobots/arza/README.md

   - [Loading order](#loading-order)

 ### Syntax overview
-Lalan uses original syntax inspired by Lua and OCaml Expression syntax similar to convenient scripting languages with infix and prefix operators and function calls via ```f(...)```.
-But instead of using some kind of block separators ({} or begin end) Lalan allows one or more expressions inside parens (exp1 exp2 expe).
+Arza uses original syntax inspired by Lua and OCaml Expression syntax similar to convenient scripting languages with infix and prefix operators and function calls via ```f(...)```.
+But instead of using some kind of block separators ({} or begin end) Arza allows one or more expressions inside parens (exp1 exp2 expe).
 Result of such group expression will be the result of last expression.
 This simple rule provides organic coexistence of serial and single expressions.
 ```